arcolife/es-graphite-shim/README.md

 ``` $ python manage.py runserver ```

-Or, you might deploy this on a production server.
-For this,
+Or, you might deploy this on a production server using nginx sample config file,
-refer to the sample apache based deployment help guide included
-within the source code, in a file called INSTALL-NOTES and sample
+included with the source code, under ```conf/egs.conf.example```. '
-apache config under conf/graphite_shim.conf.example

 Following that, on homepage, you will see some sample links.